lkuper/CMPS290S-2018-09/_posts/2018-12-13-state-is-progressive-or-hey-what-happens-if-we-make-literally-everything-append-only.md

 ### LVars

 [LVars](https://users.soe.ucsc.edu/~lkuper/papers/lvars-fhpc13.pdf) are another data structure that associates states with lattice elements.
 Any write to an LVar updates it to the least upper bound of the value being written and the state the LVar already had.
-Where they differ is in the additional restrictions they impose on how this data can be interacted with: LVars are not directly readable.
+Where they differ from CRDTs is in the additional restrictions they impose on how this data can be interacted with: LVars are not directly readable.
 The read operation on an LVar is a “threshold read” --- an operation that blocks until one of a set of specified points in the lattice has been reached or surpassed, and thus can never return any intermediate state.
 To preserve determinism, this threshold read doesn't even necessarily return the current state of the LVar when it unblocks.
 Rather, it deterministically returns a state that the current state is guaranteed to be _at or above_.

 In exchange, LVars recover _determinism_.
 That is, all interleavings of a program that coordinates data with LVars will produce the same result.
 This design decision is a more natural set of tradeoffs to want in their domain: LVars were designed for shared memory, whereas CRDTs were designed for replicated data.